robotology/iit-ibm/README.md

 <a name='examples'></a>
 ## Examples

-Let us start with some example to see what can be done with YarpJS:
+Let us start with some example to see what can be done with yarp.js:

 <a name='example-speech-recognition-and-synthesis'></a>
 ### Easy-peasy Speech Recognition and Synthesis